-The department of Emergency Management / Services develops and maintains the Township’s emergency operation plans and standard operating procedures to support the coordination of response to disasters within our community by our emergency services.
-In the event of an emergency in Warminster, the Township appointed Emergency Management Coordinator supports resource requests, response efforts, and conducts inspections of damaged areas.
+The Department of Emergency Management / Services develops and maintains the Township’s emergency operation plans and standard operating procedures to support the coordination of response to disasters within our community by our emergency services.
+During an emergency, the Emergency Management Coordinator supports resource requests, response efforts, and conducts inspections of damaged areas.
 When the disaster event is over, the department facilitates recovery efforts for our residents and business community in concert with PEMA, FEMA, and the United States Small Business Association (SBA).

 The Emergency Management/Services department is also responsible for fire and life safety inspections when new businesses move into town and on an annual basis.
+The Department also manages Career Firefighters who staff fire apparatus out of our Volunteer Fire Stations and conduct the fire and life safety inspections.
 The department provides land development plan reviews for emergency services features.
 When a fire occurs, this department will conduct origin and cause fire investigations with support from the Volunteer Fire Services and our Police department.

 For a list of fees for the inspection program, permits, or fines, please click here to view.

 EMERGENCY SERVICES – EARLY WARNINGS ARE IMPORTANT!

 The most dangerous part of any fire is the smoke.
 The earliest warning of smoke will provide the greatest amount of time to escape.
 This is why smoke detectors are essential for early warning of a fire in your home.
 You should have one smoke detector on every level and one smoke detector in every bedroom in your house.
 Be sure to test them regularly to ensure they work.
 Smoke detectors now come with many features such as voices, different languages, flashing lights, wireless interconnection, hardwired inter-connection, battery powered, and carbon monoxide alarm.
 Make sure you are alerted before it is too late.